Caralee McLiesh: Early career

 McLiesh was an Associate and Senior Associate at the Boston Consulting Group in Melbourne and worked for the International Red Cross in Bosnia, Herzegovina and Botswana as a Development Delegate.
-Between 2000-2007, McLiesh worked in a number of roles for the World Bank in Washington D.C. including Programme Manager and Senior Economist.
+Between 2000 and 2007, McLiesh worked in a number of roles for the World Bank in Washington D.C. including Programme Manager and Senior Economist.

 McLiesh spent 10 years at the New South Wales Treasury.
-In this time, she held four different roles: Deputy Secretary, Fiscal and Economic; Deputy Secretary, Agency Budget and Policy; Deputy Secretary Human and Social Services, and; Executive Director, Human and Social Services.
+In this time, she held four different roles: Deputy Secretary, Fiscal and Economic; Deputy Secretary, Agency Budget and Policy; Deputy Secretary Human and Social Services, and; executive director, Human and Social Services.
 Notably her role in the NSW government saw her leading the development of State Budgets covering AUS$80 billion operating expenditure and AUS$350 billion in assets.
 In 2017 Caralee was awarded a Public Service Medal for outstanding public service to social impact investment policy and reform in New South Wales.

-From 2018 to 2019, she was Managing Director at Technical and Further Education, New South Wales.
-The Managing Director role oversaw a budget of A$1.8 billion and workforce of 17,000 people.
+From 2018 to 2019, she was managing director at Technical and Further Education, New South Wales.
+The managing director role oversaw a budget of A$1.8 billion and workforce of 17,000 people.